 Cranachan Parfait, a French twist to the traditional Scottish dessert of cream, honey, Whisky, oats, served with raspberries, buttery shortbread and topped with a crunchy oat praline.

 Chill a large bowl in the fridge for the cream.
-Place the egg yolks in a large bowl, heat the honey without boiling it and pour it over the yolks and beat with electric beaters (or a stand mixer) for about 10 minutes until thick and moussy.
+Place the egg yolks in another large bowl, heat the honey without boiling it (I put it a few seconds in the microwave) and pour it over the yolks and beat with electric beaters (or a stand mixer) for about 10 minutes until thick and moussy.
 Add the Whisky and beat again until well mixed.

 In the chilled bowl, whisk the cream like a Crème Chantilly until soft peaks and the same consistency as the yolk-honey mixture.
 Gently fold the 2 mixtures together and spoon either into spherical silicone moulds (this used 10 spheres), greased muffin tins, or in a lined cake tin.
 Transfer to the freezer and leave overnight to set.

 In a saucepan, heat the sugar with a few drops of water.
 Just as it starts to change colour after about 5 minutes, stir using a wooden spoon until the sugar is completely dissolved and the caramel is medium golden.
 Add the butter and stir to mix well then pour in the oats.
 Stir until the oats are well covered then immediately transfer to a baking tray.

 Once cool, break the praline into small pieces and reserve in a jam jar.
 (This can keep for about 10 days)